 In a flashback scene the hobo shows young Don (Dick) some hobo "codes".
 He

 draws one that looks like two W's and says "That means watch out for the nasty

 dog."
 The camera cuts to his face as he speaks, then back to a different set of W's as he continues.
 See more

 I hate to break it to you, but there is no big lie, there is no system, the universe is indifferent.

 Written by Henri Salvador

 Performed by Rinky Dink & the Crystal Sets

-record playing on the jukebox during Peggy's celebration party at P.J.
+Record playing on the jukebox while Peggy and Fred dance during Peggy's celebration party at P.J.
 Clarke's See more